Veer Lorik: Story

 Hence, Manjari's parents were anxious to find a suitor for Manjari who could defeat the king after the wedding.
-Manjari asked her parents to go to the place of the people named Balia where they will find a youngster named Yadav Veer Lorik.
+Manjari asked her parents to go to the place of the people named Balia where they will find a youngster named Veer Lorik.
 He was her lover in a previous life, and also capable of defeating the king.

 Manjari and Lorik's fathers met and the marriage gets fixed.
 Lorik comes over with half a million people for the wedding, to marry Manjari.

 When they reached the bank of the river son, the king sent his troops to fight Lorik and capture Manjari.